 - Successfully represented the Sponsors of a 74-lot luxury home development in Rockland County in a dispute with the HOA regarding the parties’ compliance with the HOA’s Declaration and other governing documents and with a Settlement Agreement, which the parties had entered into in 2011.
 In an initial Decision from April 2016, the Arbitrator ruled that the HOA had breached multiple provisions of the relevant agreements, particularly relating to the HOA’s interference with the Sponsors’ ability to market and sell lots, and reserved a determination on the amount of damages following further hearings on that issue.
 The damages hearings took place last summer and in a decision, dated December 31, 2016, the Arbitrator awarded our clients over $1.8 million in damages and directed that the HOA fund a $300,000 shortfall in its reserve funds. (the Arbitrator also ruled that we owed the HOA approximately $350,000 too.)
 All told, when combined with the first decision, which ordered the HOA to forfeit $470,000 in escrow funds that it had previously received, the Sponsors were awarded a net of approximately $2.1 million.

-- Successfully represented a former tenant’s claim against our client, the landlord, for over $4 million for breach of lease and negligence.
-In response to the tenant’s complaint, we counterclaimed for rent and possession of the premises, the latter of which was granted to us in 2015.
-Thereafter, in October 2016 we moved for summary judgment dismissing all of the tenant’s claims against our client on the basis of certain provisions in the lease.
-In January of this year, the Court agreed with our reasoning in its entirety and dismissed all of the tenant’s claims against our client and ordered the parties to appear for a settlement conference at which Josh and I secured a settlement of $100,000.00 for our client on our counterclaims for unpaid rent.
+- Successfully represented a landlord against a former tenant claiming over $4 million for breach of lease and negligence.
+In response to the tenant’s complaint, interposed a counterclaim for rent and possession of the premises, the latter of which was granted in 2015.
+Thereafter, in October 2016 applied to the Court for summary judgment dismissing all of the tenant’s claims against the landlord on the basis of certain provisions in the lease.
+In January 2017, the Court granted the motion and dismissed all of the tenant’s claims against the landlord and ordered the parties to appear for a settlement conference at which Cuddy & Feder secured a settlement of $100,000.00 for the landlord on the counterclaims for unpaid rent.

 - Conor lives in Manhattan with his wife, Maria, and enjoys brewing beer, exploring the Hudson River Valley, and partaking in the many social and cultural opportunities offered in New York.